iamnbutler/design-docs/README.md

 - Open an issue or discussion for updates to content.
 - Feel free to reach out with any thoughts or questions!

+### TODO

+- Split this repository into two – One for content in raw markdown and one for the website.
+- Bring in some contributors to write and review content.
+- Rewrite content in a more neutral perspective, with optional, attributable opinion blocks.
+- Finish all the existing sections
+- Start a proper project to track TODOs for a proper v2.0 launch.

 ### Tech

 The site is built using the <a href="https://v3.nuxtjs.org/">Nuxt 3 Beta</a> & <a href="https://tailwindcss.com/">tailwindcss</a>.